soanseng/vocbuilderAI/README.md

 ## Configuration:

-    - OpenAI API Key: Required for accessing OpenAI services.
+- OpenAI API key: for accessing OpenAI services
-    - Default Deck: The deck where new notes will be added if not specified.
+- Default deck: for adding new flashcards when no deck is specified
-    - Default Note Type: The note type used for new vocabulary notes.
+- Default flashcard type: for new words
-    - Speech Voice: Select the voice for TTS audio.
+- Audio options: for selecting the text-to-speech engine

 ## Support:
 For support, questions, or feature requests, please visit the GitHub repository or contact the add-on author.
-## TODO
-- [x] add japanese vocabulary learning
-- [x] use different whisper sounds randomly.
-- [ ] at installation, check there is a vocbuilderAI note type or not, creating it for users automatically
-- [ ] add type(pydantic?) to it for better development
-- [ ] if openai is too slow, show timeout info, ask user to try again later
-- [x] use prompts.py to store prompt.
-- [ ] fix json/dict parsed in english word